home-assistant/developers.home-assistant/docs/frontend/custom-ui/lovelace-custom-card.md

 Your card can define a `getCardSize` method that returns the size of your card as a number or a promise that will resolve to a number.
 A height of 1 is equivalent to 50 pixels.
 This will help Home Assistant distribute the cards evenly over the columns.
 A card size of `1` will be assumed if the method is not defined.

-Since some element can be lazy loaded, if you want to get the card size of another element, you should first check it is defined.
+Since some elements can be lazy loaded, if you want to get the card size of another element, you should first check it is defined.

 ```js
   return customElements